fritzo/Johann/README.md

 Johann
 ======
-Bayesian induction of programs, à la Solomonoff induction
+Bayesian induction of programs, à la Solomonoff

 Johann is an equational theorem-proving system and Bayesian inference engine for various extensions of combinatory algebra (equivalently, lambda-calculus), making particular use of an interpretation of typed lambda-calculus in untyped concurrent lambda-calculus.